assembliss/webassembliss/README.md

 - [x] allow user to upload config file and run tests with their code
 - [x] generate a results file containing user info, test results, efficiency metrics
 - [x] script to validate that results were generated with correct project config
-- [ ] create a GUI app to generate project configs
+- [ ] create a form to generate project configs
 - [x] move grader protos to the same folder as the tracing ones

 ### Project Setup